RTFParallella/RTFParallella.doc/shared_mem.rst

 Overview
 ----------------------------------

-Adapteva Parallella has a 1GB DRAM that is considered as shared memory, it is accessible by the Epiphany processor and the host arm processor as well.
-This memory will be used to store variables (labels) that are shared between tasks.
+Adapteva Parallella has a 1GB DRAM that includes a shared section which acts as a shared memory.
+This section is accessible by the Epiphany processor and the host arm processor as well.
+This DRAM section will be used to store variables (labels) that are shared between tasks.

+Shared labels between tasks can also be stored on the local memories of epiphany cores.
+This mode of storage is discussed in the next chapter of this documentation.

 shared variables are allocated in the shared memory statically.

-The labels are grouped together by size in contiguous memory blocks.
+The labels are grouped together by size in contiguous memory blocks, and can be used as elemnts in an array.

 Shared memory model
 -------------------------------